AntoineAndre/uta_kb/README.md

 ## Features

-This keyboard is made to easily control mutlimedia plaing with four common shortcuts.
+This keyboard is made to easily control mutlimedia playing with four common shortcuts.
 It has two keys for changing the song (previous and next) and one key to play/pause the music (or any media).
 The rotary encoder is used to change the volume.

 ![functions_render](https://raw.githubusercontent.com/AntoineAndre/uta_kb/main/docs/render_front.png)